William F. McKee: Military career

 McKee was born at Chilhowie, Virginia, in 1906.
 He graduated from the United States Military Academy at West Point, New York, and was commissioned a second lieutenant in the Coast Artillery Corps of the United States Army June 13, 1929.

 His first assignment upon graduation was with the 13th Coast Artillery at Fort Barrancas, Florida.
 He then went to Fort Randolph in the Panama Canal Zone where he served as a battery officer in the First Coast Artillery.
 After two years service at that station, he was transferred to the 63rd Coast Artillery at Fort MacArthur, California, where he served as battery commander, assistant adjutant of the Harbor Defenses of Los Angeles, and later executive officer of the Civilian Conservation Corps in that area.

 In September 1935, he became a student at the Coast Artillery School at Fort Monroe, Virginia, and upon completion of the course the following June, was assigned to Fort Mills, Corregidor, Philippine Islands; as regimental adjutant, plan training and intelligence officer, and battery commander of the 63rd Coast Artillery.

-Returning to the United States in October 1938, he was assigned to the Presidio of San Francisco, California, as an assistant to G-2, Ninth Corps Area.
+Returning to the United States in October 1938, he was assigned to Presidio of San Francisco in California, as an assistant to G-2, Ninth Corps Area.

 The following October, he was again ordered to foreign duty - this time at Fort Buchanan, Puerto Rico, where he became battery commander and later commanding officer of the 66th Coast Artillery, transferring with that organization to Borinquen Field, Puerto Rico.
 Later he became executive officer of the Caribbean Interceptor Command under Major General Follett Bradley.

 In October 1941, he returned to the United States for assignment to the 71st Coast Artillery at Fort Story, Virginia, as a battalion commander and regimental adjutant of the First Battalion.
 He later performed the same duties when his division moved to the Naval Operating Base at Norfolk, Virginia.